-An occupational associate's degree at UoNA can be earned by completing the minimum course requirements of 90 credit hours.
-To qualify for the OA-SPM degree, students must meet all credit requirements as described below:
+An associate's degree at UoNA can be earned by completing the minimum course requirements of 90 quarter-hour credits.
+To qualify for graduation, students must meet all credit requirements as described below:

-- 1. Students enrolled in any undergraduate program must earn a Cumulative Grade Point Average (CGPA) of at least 2.0 (C), out of 4.0, and a minimum letter grade of not less than D in all courses to graduate. - 2.
-The maximum number of credit hours permitted for the completion of any occupational associate's degree program is 135 quarter credits. - 3.
-Occupational associate's degree students may transfer up to 63 quarter-hour college credits earned at other accredited institutions. - 4.
+- 1. Students enrolled in an associate's degree program must earn a Cumulative Grade Point Average (CGPA) of at least 2.0 (C), out of 4.0, and a minimum letter grade of not less than D in all courses to graduate. - 2.
 The student must have completed a minimum of 90 quarter-hour credits.
-The required distribution of these credit hours is charted by category in the program curriculum.
+The required distribution of these credit hours is charted by category in the program curriculum. - 3.
+The maximum number of credit hours permitted for the completion of an associate's degree program is 135 quarter-hour credits. - 4.
+Associate's degree students may transfer up to 70% (63 quarter-hour college credits) earned at other accredited institutions.